If you’re taking doxycycline for a bacterial infection, you may be wondering how alcohol could impact your treatment.

 Decreased Effectiveness

-Alcohol can interfere with doxycycline’s potency in combating bacterial infections, limiting its therapeutic efficacy.
+Alcohol can interfere with its potency in combating bacterial infections, limiting its therapeutic efficacy.
 By reducing the drug’s absorption rate and causing rapid excretion, the body might not receive the full benefit of the antibiotic.

 In the long run, this interference can lead to the emergence of drug-resistant bacterial strains, complicating treatment and prolonging illness.